 In this session we consider the nature of resilience, factors which affect a person's capacity for resilience and how to help students become more resilient.

-This is experiential training comprising 2 x 3-hour sessions (total 6 hours) inviting participants to explore their own experiences of race and racism, in order to better support young people.
+This is experiential training comprising two three-hour sessions (total six hours) inviting participants to explore their own experiences of race and racism, in order to better support young people.

 Outcomes of the training include:

 • Understanding the impact of racial identity development and racism on mental health.

 • Gaining a better understanding of race and racism, including systemic racism.

 • Acquiring an awareness of one’s own racial identity.

 • Agreeing a review of actions that can be taken by the team.

 The training can be personalised and modified to your organisational needs.
 We believe that this topic requires in-depth analysis and time, therefore we are happy to work around the logistical challenges you may face.